surferbv/fruits-app-react/README.md

 * ...

 * Current Spot:
-    - Now let’s add Delete button to Fruit
+    - Editing a fruit

 * Lessons learned:
+    - Adding delete functionality you first add it to the body then to the component fruit?

     - Seperating items into components is good :-)

     - Adding an item to the DOM is not as easy as it seems in javascript or react.
 Had to use fetch to perform this action.